 Results: Results of the exit interview questions dealing with the research methods goal are shown in Table 2.
-Of the students who responded to the exit interview, results are generally in line with our goals; most of the responding graduating seniors believed that the undergraduate
+Of the students who responded to the exit interview, results are strongly in line with our goals; most of the responding graduating seniors believed that the undergraduate program in Psychological Science did a good job (i.e., moderately or strongly agreed) in teaching critical thinking, scientific literacy and methodological competence.